Richard Owen: Legacy

 Supplanted statue of Owen in the Natural History Museum, London.

 He was the first director in Natural History Museum in London and his statue was in the main hall there until 2009, when it was replaced with a statue of Darwin.

 A bust of Owen by Alfred Gilbert (1896) is held in the Hunterian Museum, London.

-A species of Central American lizard, Diploglossus owenii, was named in his honour by French herpetologists André Marie Constant Duméril and Gabriel Bibron in 1839.
+A species of Central American lizard, Siderolamprus owenii, was named in his honour by French herpetologists André Marie Constant Duméril and Gabriel Bibron in 1839.
+In 2025, a fossil snake from Hordle Cliff was named Paradoxophidion richardoweni in recognition of Owen's pioneering work on fossil snakes from the area and his role in establishing the Natural History Museum, where the specimen had been stored since 1981.

 The Sir Richard Owen Wetherspoons pub in central Lancaster is named in his honour.

 Conflicts with his peers

 Owen has been described by some as a malicious, dishonest and hateful individual.
 He has been described in one biography as being a "social experimenter with a penchant for sadism.
 Addicted to controversy and driven by arrogance and jealousy".
 Deborah Cadbury stated that Owen possessed an "almost fanatical egoism with a callous delight in savaging his critics."
 An Oxford University professor once described Owen as "a damned liar.
 He lied for God and for malice".
 Gideon Mantell said it was "a pity a man so talented should be so dastardly and envious".
 Richard Broke Freeman described him as "the most distinguished vertebrate zoologist and palaeontologist ... but a most deceitful and odious man".
 Charles Darwin stated that "No one fact tells so strongly against Owen ... as that he has never reared one pupil or follower."

 Caricature of Owen "riding his hobby", by Frederick Waddy (1873).

 Owen famously credited himself and Georges Cuvier with the discovery of the Iguanodon, completely excluding any credit for the original discoverer of the dinosaur, Gideon Mantell.
 This was not the first or last time Owen would falsely claim a discovery as his own.
 It has also been suggested by some authors that Owen even used his influence in the Royal Society to ensure that many of Mantell's research papers were never published.
 Owen was finally dismissed from the Royal Society's Zoological Council for plagiarism.

 Another reason for his criticism of the Origin, some historians claim, was that Owen felt upstaged by Darwin and supporters such as Huxley, and his judgment was clouded by jealousy.
-Owen in Darwin's opinion was "spiteful, extremely malignant, clever; the Londoners say he is mad with envy because my book is so talked about".
+In Darwin's opinion, Owen was "spiteful, extremely malignant, clever; the Londoners say he is mad with envy because my book is so talked about".